 Section 1256 Contracts (60/40 Split)

-All gains and losses receive 60% long-term / 40% short-term capital gains treatment regardless of holding period.
-Reported on Form 6781 and Schedule D Part III.
+If Section 1256 applies, gains and losses receive 60% long-term / 40% short-term capital gains treatment regardless of holding period and are reported on Form 6781.
+That result is not automatic for every event contract.

 B